What entitlements are available and which ones might I be able to use?

 What happens once I receive my code?

-You’ll need to take the code to your childcare provider, along with your National Insurance Number and your child’s date of birth.
+You’ll need to give the code to your childcare provider, along with your National Insurance Number and your child’s date of birth.

 Your childcare provider will check the code and then allocate your child a place if available.